Last Updated: January 6, 2025

 Save the project

-In this example, Task 2 does not have a successor, but the best practice is that every detail task should have at least one successor, so it does need to be finished before the end of the project.
-Make it a predecessor to Finish.
-Do this by selecting Task 2, pressing the Control key, selecting the Finish task, right-clicking, and then clicking the Link command.
+In this example, Task 2 does not have a successor, but the best practice is that every detail task should have at least one successor, so it needs to be finished before the end of the project.
+To make it a predecessor to Finish, select Task 2press the Control key, select the Finish task, right-click, and then click the Link command.

 This is worth mentioning at this point.
 The project has an auto-link feature that links inserted or moved tasks to the tasks above and below that placement.